Bookbinding and Book Repairs for Beginners and Improvers

 - preparation for and the technique of sewing

 - cutting the book with the use of plough and press

 - rounding and backing the spine with the use of lying press

 - slip cases and boxes

-The aim is for everyone to leave on Friday with several finished items.
+The aim is for everyone to leave with several finished items.
 If you would like to discuss the course content or a particular project further you may ring the tutor direct on 01480 213349.

 If booking with a CraftCourses voucher for part or all of the course fee, please fill in the contact form above or telephone us.
 Your voucher code must be provided at the point of booking.

 The price quoted is for the 4 day version of this course and includes accommodation in your own room at Flatford Mill.
 Please enquire about the fees for shared room occupancy as well as non-residential rates (tuition only).

 The residential options include full board accommodation including a cooked breakfast, picnic lunch, homemade cakes and an evening meal.
 Vegetarian and other dietary options are available